dfkaye/dfkaye-blog/content/posts/safer-object-assign-operations-using-a-sensible-wrapper.md

 `Object.assign()` allows for accidental pollution of built-in objects, and creation of non-object types, whereas the `safe assign` function avoids exactly that.

 Stay sane.
 Stay safe.
-Use safe-assign.
+Use safe-object-assign.